lgatto/Pbase/README.md

 ### Creating a link between arbitrary protein sequences and a genomic reference

-If we want t o migrate towards a `GRanges` infrastructure, it is important to be able to link proteins and full proteomics back to genomic coordinates.
+If we want to migrate towards a `GRanges` infrastructure, it is important to be able to link proteins and full proteomics back to genomic coordinates.
 I don't know if this mapping is provided for the UniProt reference proteomes.